Austerby: Austerby House

-Austerby House is located at the point that Austerby joins with South Road, it was possibly originally a farmhouse, and is the only surviving part of this farm.
-The façade was modified to appear more gothic during Queen Victoria's reign.
+Austerby House is located at the point that Austerby joins with South Road, possibly originally functioning as a farmhouse, and is the only surviving part of this farm.
+The façade was modified to appear more gothic during the Victorian period.
+Today it is divided into three properties.
+The grounds of the house were sold off in the late 1980s/ early 1990s, and a cul-de-sac, Austerby Close, was built on the site, featuring 36 bungalows.